 Why is this gap so hard to close?
-Unfortunately, for many companies, their POC process isn't data-driven since typically it’s completed in docs, sheets, decks, or even random fields in Salesforce, without the ability to learn from the execution across the team.
-Often, they run their POCs using Google Docs and Sheets, random fields in Salesforce, or some other software that wasn’t built to efficiently handle complex, parallel workflows.
+Unfortunately, for many companies, POCs are rarely data-driven, since they're typically completed in docs, sheets, decks, or even random fields in Salesforce, without the ability to learn from execution across the team.
+None of these solutions are built to efficiently handle the complex, parallel workflows involved in a POC.
 In addition, organizations often work around the needs of the prospect, which creates a bespoke process for each potential customer; without proper deal tracking and reporting, teams can never learn how to find repeatability.

-In this post, we’ll discuss 6 best practices you can implement now to increase the speed and success of your POC process, unleashing a more efficient revenue team engine.
+In this post, we discuss six best practices you can implement now to increase the speed and success of your POC process, unleashing a more efficient revenue team engine.

 The best time to build a robust and structured POC process is before it’s needed.
 Building the foundation early enables you to take time to thoughtfully build out your POC process the first time instead of rushing it.
 It also means that it’s already in place by the time your revenue team has grown to the point where it’s a requirement to keep everyone aligned.
 In addition, a good POC process stands out to buyers and makes a positive impression of what it will be like to work with you long-term as a customer.

-One of the biggest benefits of being thoughtful around your POC process is it will shorten the ramp-up time for new team members.
-They can follow a tried and true process that’s been thoughtfully crafted for your specific product and type of deal.
+As you mature your POC process, you'll also shorten the ramp-up time for new sales engineers (SEs) and team members.
+They can follow a tried and true process that’s been crafted for your specific product and type of deal.
 With prebuilt templates and workflows, individuals don't need to troubleshoot on their own to figure out what process works best over months and months.
 Instead, you enable them to run successful POCs right away.

-A clear POC discovery sets the stage for an overall more successful POC process.
+A clear POC discovery sets the stage for a more successful POC process overall.
 It helps you prepare everything that needs to happen before the POC can kick off including the teams involved on both sides, as well as the goals.
 (It also helps presales leaders push back against offering up valuable SE resources for somebody who isn't ready to purchase.)

 First, the buyer needs to share their business objectives so you both know the problem they want to solve and what they need to see from your product.
 Then, together you can define the success criteria to determine if the POC was successful.
 You also need to establish the scope, so everyone has a deadline they’re marching towards to kick off the POC.
 Usually, you want the timeline to be the shortest possible to establish if the product meets the goals.
 That helps establish a sense of urgency on both sides.
 The exact length will vary for different products and types of buyers.

-You need a slightly different POC process for different types of customers often require slightly different evaluation activities.
-If you’re just starting to create a POC process, then you’ll start with a general one to begin tracking and documenting what makes your POCs successful overall.
+Different types of customers often require slightly different evaluation activities.
+If you’re just starting to create a POC process, then it's good to start with a general one to begin tracking and documenting what makes your POCs successful overall.
 However, as you run more of them, pay attention to the changes needed for different types of customers.
-That will enable you to create a catered experience based on the product line, the competitor in the deal, prospect company size, use case, etc. Over time, you’ll have a few different POC templates for your team to choose from based on each customer segment so you can have a consistent and predictable process across your revenue team.
+That will enable you to create a catered experience based on the product line, use case, competitors in the deal, prospect company size, and other key factors.
+Over time, you’ll have a few different POC templates for your team to choose from based on each customer segment so you can have a consistent and predictable process across your revenue team.

-To make sure you achieve success, you often need to utilize resources across the revenue team as well as in other parts of the company, such as legal, product, engineering, and other internal stakeholders.
+To make sure you achieve success, you often need to utilize resources across the revenue team as well as other parts of the company, such as legal, product, engineering, and other internal deal support stakeholders.

 Whether it’s a product gap or an engineering issue, you want to make sure you can get a hold of the right person based on needs within the POC to speed up the process and get a technical win faster.
 You also want to have clear ownership and visibility into where each deliverable is in the process to ensure the POC doesn’t run past the expected completion date.